WildBabaloo/mercy-parkour-codes-website/README.md

 ## Environment Variables

 If you would like to setup this website on your own local system they are a couple environment variables that are required to run this website.
-All of these enviroment variables are just ot connect with Supabase and Prisma.
+All of these enviroment variables are just to connect with Supabase and Prisma.
 These are:

 - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
 - `NEXT_PUBLIC_SUPABASE_URL`